 The Husband’s Secret

 This book by Liane Moriarty is about how a perfect life can be anything but that.
 It’s the story about Cecilia Fitzpatrick, how her beautiful like is completely shifted when she finds a letter her husband wrote to her.
-Nothing bad with that right?
+Nothing bad about that right?
 Well, this letter was meant for her to open it after his death…and he is still very much alive.

 In that letter, she reads the worst, darkest secret she could imagine.
 The one thing that will destroy her family and change her lives forever.
 I’ll keep you in suspense.